single php

 • Purchased

 These standard events are crucial for understanding user behavior on your site.
-While some plugins require complex coding in Google Tag Manager (GTM) or creating a data layer to track these events, CustomerLabs 1PD Ops offers a no-code solution that simplifies the process for marketers.
+While some plugins require complex coding in Google Tag Manager (GTM) or creating a data layer to track these events, CustomerLabs 1PD Ops offers a no-code solution without GTM, which simplifies the process for marketers.

 While the plugins for WooCommerce make it easy to track standard events, they come with certain limitations.